Now in its 17th year!

 The Petit Undergraduate Research Scholars program is a competitive scholarship program that serves to develop the next generation of leading bioengineering and bioscience researchers by providing a comprehensive research experience for a full year.
 Open to all Atlanta area university students, the program allows undergraduates to conduct independent research in the state-of-the-art laboratories of the Parker H. Petit Institute for Bioengineering and Bioscience.
 Scholars develop their own research project within the term of January to December each year.

 NOTE: For the 2016 class of Petit Scholars, we anticipate placing a certain percentage of Scholars into projects funded by donors who direct their support to be used for a specific type of research.
 In addition to a wide variety of bio-related projects, there will be a particular focus on Scholars interested in working on independent research projects in the areas of bioinformatics, immunoengineering, neuroengineering and pediatrics (including robotics, data analytics, interoperability, process improvement, nanomedicine, sensor and device development).
-More information to be provided on specific available projects in these areas to be found on the application.
+For pediatric related projects, a signed IP agreement will be required of all Scholars.

 Petit Institute faculty labs, graduate student mentors and undergraduates participate in the areas of cancer biology, biomaterials, drug design, development and delivery, molecular evolution, molecular cellular and tissue biomechanics, regenerative medicine, stem cell engineering and systems biology.